tnajara1917/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
+THIS PROJECT IS STILL A MAJOR WORK IN PROGRESS!!

 This was my software engineering project where I created a rock paper scissors game within the web browser.
 The game contains 4 different pages: indexrps.html